Princess Academy: The Forgotten Sisters: Plot

 Miri is about to leave Asland to return home to Mount Eskel when she is summoned by the king, who explains that the neighboring kingdom of Eris has been conquered by Stora.
 In order to secure a good relationship with Stora and avoid war, the king has decided to establish a princess academy and offer a bride to Stora's King Fader.
 He asks Miri to travel to Lesser Alva, where three of his cousins live, to be their tutor and prepare them to come to Asland and meet the king.
 Despite the king's threats, Miri bargains that she will accept on the condition that she and the other graduates of Mount Eskel's Princess Academy become the owners of the land in their province.
 The king agrees, and Miri travels to Lesser Alva, a swampy area of Danland.

-She meets the three royal cousins - Astrid, Felissa, and Susanna, nicknamed "Sus."
+Miri meets the three royal cousins - Astrid, Felissa, and Susanna, nicknamed "Sus."
 The girls hunt and fish to survive; their promised money from the king stopped coming when their mother died.
 Miri finally helps them banish the man who has been stealing their money.
 Now that they are able to buy food, they have time to learn how to read, and Miri establishes a princess academy in their small linder home in the swamp.
 The sisters become sad when they learn that one of them must marry a 72-year-old king.
 Meanwhile, Miri writes letters to Peder and to Marda, her sister, that are never received.
 Peder has left Mount Eskel to search for Miri and see if she is safe.

 When Storan soldiers invade Lesser Alva, Miri, Astrid, Felissa, and Sus try to keep the sisters' royal identities a secret from the troops.
 When Miri tries to help a man the soldiers execute, they capture her, but she is rescued by a man named Dogface - one of the bandits that had held her hostage when she was at the princess academy on Mount Eskel.
 He tells her to figure out a way to free Lesser Alva, cuts her hair to change her appearance, and frees her.
 Later that night, Peder arrives and informs the girls that Stora has successfully invaded Asland.
 He helps them escape via a pirate ship.
 When they are intercepted by Storan sailors, Astrid pretends to be one of King Fader's daughters and successfully convinces the Storans.